Hades210/yuv-viewer/README.md

 Features
 --------

-- Play
-- Pause
+- Smart guess option from filename
+- **Interactive change width or height param on the fly** for quickly when guess param of yuv file
-- Rewind
+- Play, Pause, Rewind
-- Single Step Forward
-- Single Step Backwards
+- Single Step Forward, Backwards
-- Zoom In by a factor of 1..n
-- Zoom Out by a factor of 1..n
+- Zoom In/Out by a factor of 1..n
+- Only display Luma/Cr/Cb component data
+- Exchange Cr/Cb data
 - Display a 16x16, 64x64, 256x256, 1024x1024 multiple-level grid on top of a frame
 - Dump Macro-Block-data to stdout for MB pointed to by mouse
-- Only display Luma data
-- Only display Cr data
-- Only display Cb data
-- Exchange Cr/Cb data
-- Interactive change width or height param on the fly for quickly when guess param of yuv file
 - Diff two files of the same size and format
 - PSNR calculation
 - Master/Slave mode that allows two instances of